-Hakomi is a method of assisted self-study that can bring unconscious beliefs, memories, habits and emotions into consciousness gently and efficiently where they can be examined and modified to provide a more realistic, whole and satisfying way of being.
+Hakomi is a method that can bring unconscious beliefs, memories, habits and emotions into consciousness gently and efficiently where they can be examined and modified to provide a more realistic, whole and satisfying way of being.

 This work requires you to enter into periods of mindfulness to become calm and centered enough to observe your own reactions.The presence of a caring, non-judgmental person develops a very safe environment to support this.

-Your emotional history which has created the unconscious beliefs and habits with which you meet the world, is written in the way you do things in the here and now.
+Your emotional history, which has created your unconscious beliefs and habits, is expressed in the way you do things in the here and now.
 I pay very close attention to your nonverbal behaviours, such as your tone of voice, movements, gestures, posture, facial expressions and micro expressions.
-When I get ideas about what unconscious material is controlling your automatic, behaviours, I create little experiments that are done while you are in a mindful state.
+When I get ideas about what unconscious material is controlling your automatic behaviours, I create little experiments that are done while you are in a mindful state.
 These little experiments elicit reactions, often emotional, which are links to the unconscious mental processes that create them.
 Often, memories, beliefs and associations emerge which will help you make sense of the reaction.
 The Hakomi method uses experiments because we are more interested in your own, unique experience than any psychological theories or analysis.
 We trust in your own process which unfolds in its own time and way.

 The Hakomi Principles

 Hakomi is a present-centred, graceful, powerful method for support, growth and healing.
 These guiding principles inform the Hakomi method, from the healing relationship to each technique.